-As of June 30, 2003, Huntington has remaining reserves for restructuring of \$0.3 million related to the 1998 strategic initiative, and \$9.1 million related to the 2001 strategic initiatives, respectively.
-Huntington expects that this remaining reserve will be adequate to fund the remaining estimated future cash outlays that are expected in the completion of the exit activities contemplated by Huntington's 2001 strategic refocusing plan.
+As of June 30, 2003, Huntington has remaining reserves for restructuring of \$9.4 million.
+Huntington expects that these remaining reserves will be adequate to fund the remaining estimated future cash outlays that are expected in the completion of the exit activities.